 Top 5 Most Common Reasons We Have Communication Breakdowns

+All relationships require strong communication skills to survive and thrive.
 How we speak to those around us can make or break a relationship, and the same goes for our ability to listen when spoken to and take in what people are trying to tell us.
+There is no better time to step up or improve our communication game.

+We live in a world where communicating with someone half the world away is right at our fingertips.
 It’s fair to say that we can all use a little extra help when speaking to each other.
-Like any other skill, you can learn and perfect how to communicate effectively.
+You can learn and perfect how to communicate effectively like any other skill.
+Nobody is perfect, so don’t feel bad if you’re not the best at expressing yourself and your feelings.

-Take a moment to sit back and think about how you speak to those around you.
+As I mentioned above, how we speak can affect the quality of our relationship with them.
+It can strengthen our trust and respect for each other or drive us further apart by creating conflict and uncertainty.
+So, take a moment to sit back and think about how you speak to those around you.
 Think about your interactions with family members, co-workers, acquaintances, friends of friends, and even strangers.

 Bottling Up Our Emotions